Messere/aerolit-pl-site/README.md

 ## Deployment

-`tsc` to compile TypeScript into one bundle (`public/main.js`) then simply put contents of `public` catalog into directory served by WWW server.
+`npm run build` to compile / copy dependencies to `public` directory, then simply put contents of `public` into directory served via http(s).

 ## Dependencies